stereotype441/language/working/enhanced-constructors/feature-specification.md

 non-redirecting generative constructors.
 This means that unlike function augmentations, constructor augmentations can't run arbitrary code before the augmented code, and they can't change the values of arguments.
-They can only add initializers and/or asserts, possibly a `super` call, and additional code to be run _after_ the augmented constructor.
+They can only add initializers and/or asserts, a `super` call (if one is not already present), and additional code to be run _after_ the augmented constructor.
 Then everything is run in a prescribed order that preserves the appropriate soundness guarantees.

 If we decide to go ahead with enhanced constructors _before_ adding support for augmenting constructors, then we will have the opportunity to revisit how